hash-bang/angular-observer/README.md

 * Fully-featured event system - `emit(), on()`, `one()`, `once()`, `off()` are all supported
 * Self-destructing watchers - remove the watcher completely when no other hooks are present (works well with `once` / `one` event handlers to only capture one change then stop watching)
 * Ability to ignore initial variable states (see the `ignoreInitial` option)
+* Blazingly fast - by default (change by setting `method`) the data object is mutated into setters/getters where each data change is detected in a function and recorded. *No deep object traversal is performed* - state changes detection is done exclusively via callbacks.
+For more optimizations see the `scanKeyChange` property.